 Lastly, review the page numbers on your table of contents and update them if necessary.

 After you have edited your manual to your liking and have printed it, call a trusted attorney to review it.
+This is a required step; every state and locality has different laws and requirements and they are often changing.

 The final step is the distribution of your manual.
-It is suggested that you require all employees to attend a general meeting.
+It is suggested that you require all employees attend a general meeting.
 Read the manual cover to cover and answer any questions that are asked.
 Have each employee sign the Acknowledgement and Agreement form that is included (this includes an initial on the second page, and a full signature at the end).

 Every employee should be given a copy of the manual.
 For cost savings, you may only print enough to share around the room, but we strongly suggest a manual always be available for review during normal working hours, and your Supervisors always have a copy on hand for immediate access and review.